10 Reasons Why Gerbera Daisy is Dying and How to Revive It

 In addition, keep the plant well pruned by removal of the dead, yellow, and diseased foliage as well as spent blooms to minimize the hiding places for these pests.

-Some quality products that you may use to get rid of these pests include insecticidal soap and neem oil among others.
+Where the pest infestation is heavy, isolate the affected plant to prevent spread to the other plants and treat it appropriately with appropriate products.
+Some quality products that you may use to get rid of these pests are insecticidal soap and neem oil among others.
 Ensure to follow the manufacturer's instructions.

 6. Root-rot disease